-Across a variety of settings and diagnoses, evidence from the past three decades has overwhelmingly shown that APRNs achieve clinical outcomes and patient satisfaction comparable to physicians across a variety of settings and diagnoses, and they provide this care at a lower cost (Perloff et al., 2016).
+Evidence from the past three decades has overwhelmingly shown that onsite APRNs improve clinical outcomes and resident and family satisfaction, and that they provide care at a low cost (Milesky et al., 2020; Perloff et al., 2016).
 Systematic reviews have shown that APRNs in LTC reduce unnecessary hospitalizations and emergency room visits, improve quality of care, and improve resident and family satisfaction (Lovink et al., 2017; Milesky et al., 2020).
 Gerontological APRN care in LTC is also associated with decreased polypharmacy, falls, and restraint use (Kilpatrick et al., 2020).